 T-shaped devs in 2020 won’t just need to know about tech shifts and new design focuses.
 They’ll also need to prioritise skill development, which is where this final trend comes in: Curiosity and Critical Thinking.

 You’re going to need to come out of your comfort zone this year.
 If you’re a software architect, try learning UX.
 If you’re a front-end dev, try learning cloud.
 Feed your curiosity in 2020 by learning about new fields and then utilise critical thinking to help understand those fields inside and out.
 Only then will you broaden your horizons and be able to work in a truly collaborative way.

 With these few T-shaped developer trends, there’s a lot to learn this year.
 But you don’t have to go it alone: we’re here to help.
-React GraphQL Academy is proud to offer a range of training courses -- including week-long bootcamps, part-time courses and one-off workshops -- to help devs upskill in React and GraphQL.
+React GraphQL Academy is proud to offer a range of trainings -- including week-long bootcamps, part-time trainings and one-off workshops -- to help devs upskill in React and GraphQL.

 If you’d like to deepen your tech knowledge in 2020, get in touch with our friendly team today!

 Related articlesLearning React in COVID-19 times: Daniela's storyTry React or GraphQL Training Before You EnrolHow to choose our React training combination that suits you bestArise React GraphQL Academy - Announcing Our New NameAnnouncing our new GraphQL Bootcamp!